brentvollebregt/nitratine.net/posts/encryption-and-decryption-in-python/post.md

 encrypted = f.encrypt(message)
 ```

 The variable *encrypted* will now have the value of the message encrypted as type bytes.
-This is also be a url safe base64 encoded key.
+This is also  a URL safe base64 encoded key.

 ## Decrypting
 To decrypt a message, you will need the same key and the encrypted message (still in bytes).